-Accelerated Medicines Partnership
+Accelerated Medicines Partnership (AMP)

+AMP is a new venture that brings together the Foundation for the National Institutes of Health (FNIH), the National Institute of Health (NIH), 10 bio pharmaceutical companies and several non-profit organizations to work toward a common goal of earlier drug discovery and development for diseases, including rheumatoid arthritis and lupus.
 As part of this cross-sector partnership, we will be able to share expertise and resources in a way that enables the best informed contributions to science.
 One critical component of this partnership is that industry partners will make the data and analysis resulting from AMP available to the broader bio-medical community.
+Learn More.

 You can help make a difference in the lives of people with arthritis today – and for years to come!
 Join AIR and the data you provide can help scientists better understand and potentially cure this disease.
 This registry is run, in-part, by the experts at the National Data Bank for Rheumatic Diseases (NDB), a non-profit research group.
 There's no obligation to offer any information you don't feel comfortable providing and you can opt out of the research at any time.
 The Arthritis Internet Registry is brought to you by the Arthritis Foundation, the National Data Bank for Rheumatic Diseases, Researchers at Brigham and Women's Hospital and Harvard Medical School, and Quest Diagnostics.
 Learn More.